icons8/lunacy-docs/docs/tools_new.md

 3. Link it to a frame to set up an interactive prototype.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tools_hotspot_tool.png" height="auto"><source src="/public/tools_hotspot_tool.mp4" type="video/mp4"></video>

-With hotspots, you can make any part of your design interactive, as well as expand the interactive area for small elements, making them easier to press.

 To **hide/show hotspots and prototyping links** on the canvas, enable/disable the **Show prototyping** option in the **Additional menu** on the top bar: